Home

 logo Why sore muscles?
 What to do about it.

 Sometimes when your muscles get a little sore after a workout, it lets you know you've worked your muscles enough to build strength.
-But if you want to know how you relieve painful muscles, there are some easy things you can do. muscle pain Many people think that they should do a deep stretch before they exercise.
-The truth is that if you stretch too deeply while your muscles are tight you can actually do more harm than good.
+But if you want to know how you relieve painful muscles, there are some easy things you can do.

 You can tear muscle fibre which will take a long time to repair and you will miss a lot of workout while you are recovering.